TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 hh.
 Writing a Linux script
 ii.
 Running a Linux batch script in biowulf using sbatch or swarm jj.
 Current directory and previous directory (".", ".."). kk.
-Find files/directories and execute commands on them (find).
+Find files/directories and execute commands on them (find). ll.
+Loops wit for; do; done mm.
+Conditionals with if; then; fi